 Newly married Elizabeth and Henry arrive at home to a decadent house where he woos her.
 As time goes by, she meets the house staff and becomes curious of her surroundings and husband.
 Being locked out of a single room raises her curiosity until she decides to investigate.

 One of the most controversial and heavily disputed comic book events of all time is finally brought to the DC animation universe.
 It’ll probably also setting up potential movie go arounds for supporting characters within the “Superman: Doomsday” scope.
 I can imagine if the course is cleared, we could see some overdue attention paid to “Steel.”
 One can hope.
 In either case, “The Death of Superman” is pretty much a truncated version of the original mini-series, with a look at the massive event that brought DC to its knees and Superman to death.

 The most strident denunciation of Jesus’ divinity in cinema history came with the 1976 drama The Passover Plot.
 The film was based on a controversial 1965 book by British Biblical scholar Hugh J. Schonfield that argued Jesus was a man who schemed to take advantage of ancient prophecies by creating a following that would recognize Him as the long-awaited Messiah, at which point He would lead a rebellion by the Jewish people against the Roman occupation force in the Holy Land.

 BOOTLEG FILES 647: “Odd Man Out” (1977 British television series starring John Inman and Josephine Tewson).

-LAST SEEN: On YouTube.
+LAST SEEN: It is on YouTube.

-AMERICAN HOME VIDEO: On public domain labels.
+AMERICAN HOME VIDEO: None.

-REASON FOR BOOTLEG STATUS: A lapsed copyright.
+REASON FOR BOOTLEG STATUS: Never broadcast in the U.S.